kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 In addition to the time requirements above, a Docs Lead must:

-- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/milestone-maintainers)
+- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/website-milestone-maintainers/).
+Access can be requested by creating a [PR](https://github.com/kubernetes/org/pull/2235) against `kubernetes/org` repo.
 - Have the ability to `/approve` PRs.
 Access can be requested by creating a [PR](https://github.com/kubernetes/website/pull/20351) against `master` branch.

 ### Prerequisites for Shadows